Superintendent's Compendium of Designations, Closures, Permit Requirements, and Other Restrictions Imposed Under Discretionary Authority.

 36 CFR §4.30 – Bicycles

-In order to provide for resource protection, minimize conflicts between users groups and due to the nature of the multi-use routes within the park, e-bike usage is limited to Class I e-bikes where traditional bikes are allowed and as listed below, except as noted (Abbotts Lagoon Trail).
+In order to provide for resource protection, to minimize conflicts between users groups and due to the nature of the multi-use routes within the park, e-bike usage is limited to Class I e-bikes where traditional bikes are allowed and as listed below, except as noted (Abbotts Lagoon Trail).
 E-bikes are prohibited where traditional bikes are prohibited.
 Except where use of motor vehicles by the public is allowed, using the electric motor to move an e-bike without pedaling is prohibited.

 An e-bike is a two or three wheeled cycle with fully operable pedals and an electric motor of less than 750 watts (1 h.p.) that provides propulsion assistance.